 - The percentage you pay is progressive, increasing as your income increases.
 It goes from 19% on the first income bracket and increases up to a maximum of 45%.

 After the law came into force, things changed completely.
-Now expatriates can pay much less during their first 6 years in the country, and they can save taxes as long as they apply for this regime because:
+Expatriates can pay much less during their first 6 years in the country and save tax if they apply for this regime.

-- Under this law it doesn’t matter if you spend more than 183 days in the country, you will pay tax under very similar taxation rules to non-residents.
+- Under this law, spending more than 183 days in the country doesn’t matter.
+You will pay tax under very similar taxation rules to non-residents.

 - You will only pay income tax on the income you earn in Spain.

 - Instead of paying this tax at a progressive rate, you pay a flat rate of 24% up to the amount of €600,000.
-In case your income exceeds the maximum amount, a flat rate of 45% will be charged.
+If your income exceeds the maximum amount, a flat rate of 45% will be charged.